IES-Rafael-Alberti/CTFd/CTFd/plugins/github_backup/README.md

 ## 2. Install the GitHub App on our GitHub account
 From the CTFd application, go to the application's administration panel and select Plugins -> Github backup.

 The first step is to click on the “1.
 Install Github App” button.
-This will take you to a Github window where you must select the account on which you want to install the Github App.

 You can only have one active installation per Github App.

-In the next window, you can choose whether to give access permission to all repositories or only to some of them.
+In the window, you can choose whether to give access permission to all repositories or only to some of them.

 After completing the installation, you will be redirected back to the CTFd platform.